multimediaeval/multimediaeval.github.io/_editions/2021/tasks/videoprivacy.md

 * October 2021: Runs due <!-- # Replace XX with your date.
 We suggest setting enough time in order to have enough time to assess and return the results by the Results returned deadline-->
 * November 2021: Results returned  <!-- Replace XX with your date.
 Latest possible should be 15 November-->
 * 22 November 2021: Working notes paper  <!-- Fixed.
 Please do not change.
 Exact date to be decided-->
-* Beginning December 2021: MediaEval 2021 Workshop <!-- Fixed.
+* 6-8 December 2021: MediaEval 2021 Workshop <!-- Fixed.
 Please do not change.
 Exact date to be decided-->

 #### Acknolwedgments
 <!-- # optional, delete if not used-->